 This content has been automatically translated from Ukrainian.

-Kakemono (Kakemono) is a traditional Japanese scroll that features calligraphy or painting.
-They are commonly used in houses, temples or tea houses as decorative elements.
-Kakemono can play an important role in tea ceremonies, where they often hang in "Tokonoma", a special alk for decorative elements.
+Kakemono - is a traditional Japanese scroll that features calligraphy or painting.
+They are usually used in homes, temples, or tea houses as decorative elements.
+Kakemono can play an important role in tea ceremonies, where they are often hung in the "tokonoma", a special alcove for decorative elements.

-Kakemono appeared in Japan under the influence of Chinese culture during the Tang Dynasty (618-907).
-These elongated vertical scrolls were a frequent form of how calligraphy and painting were displayed in East Asia.
+Kakemono appeared in Japan under the influence of Chinese culture during the Tang dynasty (618-907).
+These elongated vertical scrolls were a common form of how calligraphy and painting were displayed in East Asia.

-Modern Kakemono are often used as a mark of respect or commemoration during various events such as religious holidays, public events or special exhibitions.
-In addition, they can be used as an important part of decor in Japanese restaurants or hotels to create a traditional atmosphere.
+Modern Kakemono are often used as a sign of respect or tribute during various events, such as religious holidays, public events, or special exhibitions.
+Additionally, they can be used as an important part of decor in Japanese restaurants or hotels, to create a traditional atmosphere.

 This post doesn't have any additions from the author yet.